ThreeSixes/iron-march-leak-helper/README.md

 - This has only been tested on Linux systems, but should work on OS X. Windows users might need to fix paths in the docker-compose.yml file.
 - Even after the database has been ingested Docker will still expect the SQL file to exist in the project.
 - On Linux and potentially OSX systems you might need root permissions to delete the `mysql-data` folder.
 The Docker container will set the UID of the files and directories to 0 since the container runs MySQL as root.
 Just use `sudo` to delete the folder.
+- For some reason MySQL will reject your database connection unless you use the `0.0.0.0` hostname.
+I have only tested it on Ubuntu 18.04 LTS.
+If someone knows why that is I'd love to hear from you.

 ## License
 This project is licensed using the MIT license.
 A copy has been included with the repository.